Search by

-Sheffield, often known as the “Steel City,” has become one of the UK’s most and affordable student destinations, attracting learners from across the globe to top institutions like The University of Sheffield and Sheffield Hallam University.
-Famous for its blend of industrial heritage, cutting-edge research facilities, and close proximity to the Peak District National Park, Sheffield offers students a rare balance of academic excellence and a high quality of life.
+Moving to Sheffield soon?
+From cosy cafés on Ecclesall Road to hikes in the Peak District, life here slaps, especially when your rent doesn’t.
+But before you pack your bags, let’s break down what the real cost of living in Sheffield looks like in 2025.
+Sheffield, often known as the “Steel City,” has become one of the UK’s most affordable student destinations, attracting learners from across the globe to top institutions like The University of Sheffield and Sheffield Hallam University.
+Famous for its industrial heritage, cutting-edge research facilities, and close proximity to the Peak District National Park, Sheffield offers students an amazing balance of academic excellence and a high quality of life.
 But for those preparing to move, one critical question arises: What is the cost of living in Sheffield for students in 2025?

 Whether you’re coming for your first undergraduate year or pursuing a postgraduate degree, understanding the Sheffield student cost of living is essential for budgeting.
 Compared to London, Oxford, or Edinburgh, Sheffield is significantly more affordable, particularly when it comes to rent and food.
-From shared housing in Crookesmoor for about £120 a week to premium studios in the city centre for £250+ a week, your accommodation choice alone will shape your monthly budget.
-These costs are not only important for everyday student life but also for visa applications, scholarship planning, and financial stability.
+In this guide, we’ll walk you through everything you must consider before you move to Sheffield.

 Average Cost of Living in Sheffield for Students

 For international students, understanding the average cost of living in Sheffield is even more crucial.
-The UK Home Office requires proof of at least £1,023 per month for nine months outside London when applying for a visa, but in reality, actual living expenses in Sheffield often exceed this baseline depending on lifestyle and accommodation type.
+The UK Home Office requires proof of at least £1,023 per month for nine months outside London when applying for a visa.
+In reality, actual living expenses in Sheffield often exceed this baseline depending on lifestyle and accommodation type.

 Accommodation remains the single largest cost, usually taking up 40–50% of a student’s budget, followed by food and transportation.